-Bits Field Description This field describes the device capabilities Bite Description Device DIIS Address Type: This field describes the type of address contained in the 127:120 Capabilties 7:6 device.
-Refer to the SMBus transport binding specification.
-5:1 Reserved 0 PEC Supported: All MCTP transactions shall include a Packet Error Code (PEC) byte.
+Bits Field Description This field describes the device capabilities 5 .
+Bits Description 127:120 Device Capabilties 7:6 Address Type: This field describes the type of address contained in the device.
+Refer to the SMBus transport binding specification. Сарабинос 5:1 Reserved PEC Supported: All MCTP transactions shall include a Packet Error Code 0 (PEC) byte.
 This field shall be set to one to indicate support for PEC.
 This field is used to identify the UDID version and silicon revision.
-Bits Description 119:112 Version / 7:6 Reserved Revision 5:3 UDID Version.
-This field specifies the UDID version and shall be set to 001b 2.0 Silicon Revision ID: This field is used to specify a vendor specific silicon 2.0 revision level.
-111.96 Vendor ID This field contains the PCI-SIG vendor ID for the Management Endpoint 95.80 Device ID This field contains a vendor assigned device ID for the Management Endpoint 00.00 Device iD This field defines the SMBus version and the Interface Protocols supported.
-Bits Description Interface 15.8 Reserved 7 ZONE .
-This field shall be cleared to '0' 79:64 6 IPMI.
-This field shall be cleared to '0'. - ASF.
+Bits Description 119:112 Version / 7:6 Reserved 113.112 Revision 5:3 UDID Version.
+This field specifies the UDID version and shall be set to 001b 2:0 Silicon Revision ID: This field is used to specify a vendor specific silicon revision level.
+111:96 Vendor ID This field contains the PCI-SIG vendor ID for the Management Endpoint.
+95:80 Device ID contains a vendor assigned device ID for the Management Endpoint.
+00.00 20110012 defines the SMBus version and the Interface Protocols supported.
+Bits Description Interface 15:8 Reserved 7 ZONE.
+This field shall be cleared to '0'.
+79:64 6 IPMI.
+This field shall be cleared to '0'.
+5 ASF.
 This field shall be set to '1'.
-Refer to the MCTP transport binding 5 specification.
+Refer to the MCTP transport binding specification.
 4 OEM.
 This field shall be set to '1'.
-2.0 SMBus Version.
-This field shall be set to 4h or 5h which corresponds to 3.0 SMBus Version 2.0 and 3.0 respectively.
+3:0 SMBus Version.
+This field shall be set to 4h or 5h which corresponds to SMBus Version 2.0 and 3.0 respectively.
 63:48 Subsystem Vendor ID This field contains the PCI-SIG vendor ID for the Management Endpoint.
 47:32 Subsystem Device ID This field contains a vendor assigned device ID for the Management Endpoint.
-20110012 This field contains a unique 30-bit static NVM storage device ID and is used to distinguish the NVM Subsystem UDID from the FRU Information Device UDID.
-Bits Description Veeder UDID Type.
-This field is used to distinguish the Management Endpoint UDID 31:0 Specific ID 31 from the VPD UDID.
+This field contains a unique 30-bit static NVM storage device ID and is used to distinguish Subsystem UDID from the FRU Information Device UDID. , Bits Description Vendor Specific ID UDID Type.
+This field is used to distinguish the Management Endpoint UDID 31:0 31 from the VPD UDID.
 A '1' in this field indicates the Management Endpoint.
-A Specific ID '0' in this field indicates the FRU Information Device.
+A '0' in this field indicates the FRU Information Device.
 30 Reserved.
-Unique NVM Storage Device ID: This field contains a unique vendor 29:0 assigned ID for the NVM Subsystem.
+06.5 Unique NVM Storage Device ID: This field contains a unique vendor assigned ID for the NVM Subsystem.
 The ID is different in each NVM Subsysteminstance and remains static during the life of the device.